pingcap/tidb-operator/en/benchmark-sysbench.md

 > **Note:**
 >
 > - The factors above might change over time.
-The TiDB performance might varies on different cloud platforms.
+The TiDB performance might vary on different cloud platforms.
 In the future, more tests will be conducted on more dimensions.
 >
 > - The sysbench test case cannot fully represent the actual business scenarios.
-It is recommended that you simulate the actual business for test and make consideration based on all the costs behind (machines, difference between operating systems, the limit of Host network, and so on).
+It is recommended that you simulate the actual business for test and make consideration based on all the costs behind (machines, the difference between operating systems, the limit of Host network, and so on).